microsoft/Windows-AppConsult-PWALab/Manual/README.md

 <script src="js/sb-pwa.js"></script>
 ```

 That’s it!
 If you want to test that the service worker has been installed properly, open the URL **http://127.0.0.1:5500** in Chrome and press F12 to enable the developer tools.
+If you're using the previous instance of Chrome, make sure to uncheck the **Offline** option in the **Network** section.
 Move to the **Application** tab and you should see something like this:

 ![](serviceworkerinstalled.png)